- Restaurants

 4. The Halia at Singapore Botanic Gardens – Tranquil Nature Views

-Few dining experiences in Singapore match The Halia for sheer serenity.
-Tucked inside the UNESCO-listed Singapore Botanic Gardens, the restaurant offers both indoor and alfresco dining surrounded by tropical greenery and ginger gardens.
+Few dining feels in Singapore match The Halia for sheer calm.
+Inside the UNESCO-listed Singapore Botanic Gardens.
+Indoor and alfresco places encircled by tropical greenery and ginger grounds.
+Birdsong.
+Dappled light.
+A peace you truly can’t find in most of the city.

 Best For: Brunch, slow lunches, couples, nature lovers, vegetarian-friendly dining